7 Facts from our Ancestry Review

-This is a review of Ancestry, a DNA testing service that began as a family history magazine and book publisher in 1983.
+Ancestry is a DNA testing service that began as a family history magazine and book publisher in 1983.
 Over a decade later, it launched Ancestry.com to collect genealogy data like military records and track family histories with historical documents.

 In 2002, Ancestry partnered with Relative Genetics to offer direct-to-consumer DNA testing.
 Thus, becoming one of the first testing companies to enter the growing home DNA testing market.

 By 2012, a DNA test, AncestryDNA, became the company’s flagship service – combining genetic and family history data.
 Today, it is the “global leader in family history and consumer genomics.”
 The company has provided genetic testing to over 20 million people have purchased AncestryDNA, and the company stores records from over 80 countries of origin.

 Review of Taking the Ancestry DNA Test